tkm404/CapstoneProgLog/README.md

 * 13:53 Add title scene, title banner, and play game button (no functionality yet).
 * 14:13 Add options menu with "Shenanigans" slider.
 * 14:24 Add function to play button to switch to game scene!
+* 14:31 Menu buttons all work to do what they say they do.